A drive-up window and a book return are located in the alley on the north side of the library.

 Lamination: $.50 per page

 The Die Cut room is located in the lower level of the library.
-Two Accu-Cut machines and one Cricut machine are available.
-Bring your own laptop or tablet to use the Cricut.
+Two Accu-Cut machines are available.
 Cutting mats are not provided.
 Please ask for access at the Service Desk.

 The Seward Memorial Library’s collection of dies is for in-library use only.
 Please bring in your own materials to cut.